+This is full funding.
 Project and budget periods can be 12 months, 24 months, or 36 months.
-The Administration for Native Americans (ANA) will award all federal funds at the start of the project period.
+ANA will award all federal funds at the start of the project period.

-Awards made under this funding opportunity are subject to federal funds availability.
+Awards made under this NOFO are subject to federal funds availability.